vectorgrp/sil-kit/README.rst

 ================================
-The Vector Integration Bus
+The Vector SilKit
 ================================

-The Vector Integration Bus is a runtime component that enables distributed simulation for automative applications.
-This README is intended to provide you with quick start on how to build the Integration Bus.
+The Vector SilKit is a runtime component that enables distributed simulation for automative applications.
+This README is intended to provide you with quick start on how to build the SilKit.

-For documentation on using the Integration Bus, see the html documentation, which can be generated when building the Integration Bus (cf. Customizing the Build) and is provided in pre-built form with the Integration Bus packages.
+For documentation on using the SilKit, see the html documentation, which can be generated when building the SilKit (cf. Customizing the Build) and is provided in pre-built form with the SilKit packages.

 Getting Started - GIT Clone